espressomd/espresso/doc/sphinx/inter.rst

 points :math:`N_\mathrm{points}` and the minimal and maximal tabulated separation distances :math:`r_\mathrm{min}` and :math:`r_\mathrm{max}`.
-The number of data points obviously should be an integer, the two other can be arbitrary positive doubles.
+The number of data points obviously should be an integer, the two other can be arbitrary positive floating points.
 Take care when choosing the number of points, since a copy of each lookup table is kept on each node and must be referenced very frequently.
 The maximal tabulated separation distance also acts as the effective cutoff value for the potential.